Create a Website Account - Manage notification subscriptions, save form progress and more.

 Tri-County Community Action Agency administers the Low Income Energy Assistance Program.
 The telephone number is 401-351-2750.
 You should apply in the fall, September or October.
 For more information on emergency assistance call 401-268-1591.

-The Food Stamp Program is administered by the State of Rhode Island.
+SNAP benefits are administered by the State of Rhode Island.
 Their number is 855-697-4347 or view the DHS website.

 North Kingstown FISH (Friends in Service to Humanity) is a volunteer organization that gives rides to those who have no other means of transportation to medical or dental appointments or to related services.
 Service is limited by the availability of drivers.
 One week notice is recommended.
 Telephone number is 401-295-1121.